pimcore/studio-ui-bundle/doc/05_Plugins/README.md

 ## Getting started

 To begin, ensure you have a basic [Pimcore Bundle](https://pimcore.com/docs/platform/Pimcore/Extending_Pimcore/Bundle_Developers_Guide/).
-We call our Plugin for this guide `PimcoreStudioUiDemoPluginBundle`.
+For this guide, let’s call our plugin `PimcoreStudioUiDemoPluginBundle`.

-Now we should install the Pimcore Studio UI as one of our frontend dependencies.
-There is no npm package so far, so please follow the local development guide.
+Since there’s no npm package available yet, follow the local development guide to install the Pimcore Studio UI as one of your frontend dependencies.

-With our dependency for Pimcore Studio Ui in place we should now setup our bundling process.
-We recommend [Symfony Encore](https://symfony.com/doc/current/frontend/encore/installation.html) for bundling.
-We will need a generated manifest from it later on:
+With our dependency in place we should now setup our bundling process. we recommend using [Symfony Encore](https://symfony.com/doc/current/frontend/encore/installation.html).
+Later on, you’ll need a generated manifest from it.

 ``` javascript
 const Encore = require('@symfony/webpack-encore');